thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

 By Issac Newton:
 > If others would think as hard as I did, then they would get similar results.

+# On being genuinely practical

+By Mark Twain:
+> The secret of getting ahead is getting started.
+The secret of getting started is breaking your complex, overwhelming tasks into small manageable tasks, and then starting on the first one.

 # Modified wisdom from [Sam Altman](http://blog.samaltman.com/how-to-be-successful)
 * Trust the potential instead of the linear growth, be patient and be pleasantly surprised (like momentum compounds, it gains acceleration along the way you build it).
 * **Self-belief** (balanced with self-awareness)